xenofurious/terminal-maze-game/README.md

-my name jeff
+# my name jeff

-the code is suboptimal but i have been learning C for about 4 days now so please be gentle qwq
+the code is pretty bad but i made this with about 4 days of c experience so please be gentle qwq

+Generates a maze randomly using a scuffed implementation of the recursive backtracking algorithm